dask/dask/docs/source/foundations.rst

 Foundations
 ===========

-You should read through the quickstart_ before reading this document.
+You should read through the :doc:`quickstart <quickstart>` before reading this document.

 .. _quickstart: quickstart.html